 My book project

-kicked into high gear after sustaining an ACL and meniscus injury followed by reconstructive surgery in late 2012, both of which temporarily reduced
+shifted into high gear after I sustained an ACL and meniscus injury followed by reconstructive surgery in late 2012.

 I spend much of my free time mountain biking (since 1997).
 I was featured in